dbarowy/bingerator/README.md

     val results1 = new Bingerator(key).SearchWeb("cowboy").take(150)

-returns 150 search results, where `key` is your Bing API key.
+returns 150 search results (a `Stream[WebResult]`), where `key` is your Bing API key.
 Note that `Bingerator` does a minimal amount of communication with Bing (a single transaction in the smallest case) until you read enough results that it needs to fetch more.
 By contrast,

     val results2 = new Bingerator(key).SearchWeb("cowboy").take(150).toList